katierupp/snow-flies/README.md

    * Select 'M-JPEG' for the video compression and specify the quality (0-100)
 4. Upload servo.ino to the arduino board (can disconnect the arduino from the computer after uploading if the arduino is plugged into power supply)
    * Specify the frequency of temporal alignment before uploading
-5. Turn on thermal camera and switch the image mode to macro
+5. Turn on thermal camera and switch the image mode to macro (remember to monitor the battery level too - a fully charged battery supports ~5 30 minute trials)
 6. Coat the metal ring with RainX, then position it on the peltier so the entire bottom of the ring can be seen in both the visible light and thermal camera
 7. Place one snow fly in the metal ring
 8. Click 'start' in the TecaLog software to start the temperature ramp, then start recording from the visible light and thermal cameras